molnett/valv/SPIN-verification/README.md

 If MODEL != 1 then IS_MODEL_1 == 0<br/>

 ## To Run and Verify
-Most of this can be done with an external tool such as iSSPIN, additional information found [here](https://spinroot.com/spin/Man/README.html).   <br />
+Most of this can be done with an external tool such as iSPIN, additional information found [here](https://spinroot.com/spin/Man/README.html).   <br />

 **Run Code**<br />
 spin -T model.pml - Regular run that will halt on error and print any statements in the code. <br />